ArunVetha/Assignment1/README.md

 ## Credits
-A warm thanks to my past lecturers and my friends for group projects.
+A warm thanks to my past lecturers and my friends for group projects that I mentioned.

 ### Content
 - The text for all sections are typed by me.